triton-inference-server/server/docs/model_repository.rst

         model.onnx

 An ONNX model composed from multiple files must be contained in a directory.
-The main model file must be named model.onnx.
+By default this directory must be named model.onnx but can be overridden using the *default_model_filename* property in the :ref:`model configuration <section-model-configuration>`.
+The main model file within this directory must be named model.onnx.
 A minimal model repository for a single ONNX model contained in a directory would look like::